deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Availability**: OFDFT with `of_kinetic=wt`
 - **Description**: Whether to fix the average density rho0.
-  - 0: rho0 will change if volume of system has changed.
+  - **True**: rho0 will be fixed even if the volume of system has changed, it will be set to True automatically if `of_wt_rho0` is not zero.
-  - 1: rho0 will be fixed even if the volume of system has changed, it will be set to 1 automatically if of_wt_rho0 is not zero.
+  - **False**: rho0 will change if volume of system has changed.
 - **Default**: False

 ### of_lkt_a